lincketheo/notes/README.md

 This is my root planning and organization system for my _life_ tasks.
 The context of this readme is only relevant to life as I must keep work and life separate due to national security.

+## North Star:
+A sentence or two so that you don't have to remember all the notes in a system.
+A TLDR of sorts, but specific to you.
+Still trying to figure out a way to organize this into my notes.
+For now, I'll just write North Star: throughout my docs

 ## Change Contract
-Any time I change the nature of my system, update this file.
+North Star: Any time I change the nature of my system, update this file.

 ## Log's Concept
 Logs are a way to spitball my sessions/life.
 They are meant to be _highly unorganized thoughts and bullet points_ as a way to track what I did in a day.
 Things to put in logs:
 - Quick description of what things I've done in a day (there is _no_ requirement to write everything or detailed notes - or else this would defeat the purpose of making it easy)
 - Unorganized thoughts - stream of ideas that I can parse through _if I want_ later on Generally, these notes aren't meant to change, but (unless the system changes) it's ok if I find a scenario to change them.
-I trust myself.
+I trust myself

+North Star:
+Good: Write _anything_ in the logs
+Better: Write detailed descriptions in logs - keep track of day to day life and detail structured notes
+Best: Time stamp each task I did - classify what categories each log fits under (In terms of this readme)

 ## Directories:
 1. Notes